-In 2013-14, OCCC added to its assessment practices the methods and indicators recommended by ATD, and, since then, has immersed itself in a College-wide emphasis on and involvement in the assessment and evaluation of student success.
-Qualitative assessments have been introduced, including the Survey of Entering Student Engagement (SENSE), and the Community College Survey of Student Engagement (CCSSE), both of which give the College the ability to benchmark itself against other peer Colleges around the nation.
-Data on the ATD indicators, IPEDS and state-reported data, and feedback from the SENSE and CCSSE surveys, administered every other year, have been enhanced by the addition of the Institutional Capacity Assessment Tool (ICAT), a College wide survey on current College capabilities and capacity in seven broad areas.
-In 2018-19, the College designed and administered its College Climate Survey, now to be administered on a three year cycle.
+Achieving the Dream provided this potential, with the goal of improved student outcomes and reduced achievement gaps.
+Since then, OCCC has immersed itself in a College-wide emphasis on and involvement in the assessment and evaluation of student success.
+Qualitative assessments are administered, including the Survey of Entering Student Engagement (SENSE), and the Community College Survey of Student Engagement (CCSSE), both of which give the College the ability to benchmark itself against other peer Colleges around the nation.
+Information provided through ATD indicators, IPEDS and state-reported data, and feedback from the SENSE and CCSSE surveys, administered every other year, was enhanced by the administration of the Institutional Capacity Assessment Tool (ICAT), a College-wide survey on current College capabilities and capacity in seven broad areas.
+In 2018-19, the College designed and administered its College Climate Survey, now to be administered on a regular but periodic basis.